rafaelpimenta53/study-case-20250521/README.md

 ## Goal of the Application

-The primary goal of this application is to build a scalable, maintainable, and production-ready data pipeline that:
+The primary goal of this application is to build a pipeline for educational purposes.

 1. **Demonstrates Medallion Architecture**: Implements the three-layer approach (Bronze, Silver, Gold) for data processing
 2. **API Data Ingestion**: Collects raw data from the Open Brewery DB API and stores it with minimal processing